-Compensation Committee-Is responsible for considering and approving, as well as overseeing the risks associated with, compensation and benefits of executive officers of the Company.
-It is also responsible for overseeing the organizational structure of the Company and succession planning for the CEO and the executive officers.
+Compensation Committee-Considers and approves, as well as oversees the risks associated with, compensation and benefits of executive officers of the Company.
+The Compensation Committee is also responsible for overseeing the organizational structure of the Company and succession planning for the CEO and the executive officers.

-For a discussion of the Company's processes and procedures for the consideration and determination of executive officer compensation (including the role of executive officers and compensation consultants in determining or recommending the amount or form of compensation) see "Compensation Discussion and Analysis" starting on page 19.
+For a discussion of the Company's processes and procedures for the consideration and determination of executive officer compensation (including the role of executive officers and compensation consultants in determining or recommending the amount or form of compensation) see "Compensation Discussion and Analysis" starting on page 18.